 I think people say these things because they are uncomfortable.
 They don't know what to do or say when something like this happens.
 We like to think that we can control things, and that there is a reason or purpose when things happen.
 However, sometimes we don't like the reason, or we're uncomfortable with the feelings they bring up in us, so we resort to finger pointing, blaming the victim, or even worse, demonizing the victim.
 Calling someone "selfish" or " a coward" only perpetuates and increases pain for loved ones left behind.
 Finger pointing does not work, and makes things worse.
 When similarly depressed people hear these things, they nearly always feel shamed and even worse, and the chances of them hurting themselves increases.
 This sort of blame and shame never helps.

 The truth of the matter is that we'll never know what he was thinking, or why he did it.
 We can guess.
-One thing we do know, though - when someone is considering suicide, they are in pain.
+One thing we do know, though - when someone is considering suicide, they are in an incredible amount of pain.
 We know that Mr. Williams struggled with profoundly deep depression, and addictions that kept the pain at bay for a little while.
-He was fighting a battle in a war that seemed like it would never end.
+He was fighting a battle in a war that probably seemed like it would never end.

 The problem with this sort of armchair psychology is that it hurts.
 It prevents people from getting needed help, and it creates and increases stigma for those struggling with these urges.
 And that's not ok.
 If we really want to change things, we have to stop this behavior.
 What happened to compassion?